 24. Evans

-Cherry blossoms are always beautiful, and Evans cherry trees can portray stunning pictures of white flowers from various clusters bathed under the sun in the spring.
-However, despite their fragrant blossoms, this cultivar comes in hardy trees that can grow in the harsh climate.
+The stunning sight of Evans cherry trees covered in white, fragrant flowers from various clusters bathed under the sun in the spring will show you how beautiful they are.
+However, despite their elegant blossoms, this cultivar is quite hardy and can grow in harsh climates.

-Some claim Evans cherry’s (aka Bali cherry) origin is from Alberta (Canada), but some recent research showed they might come from Alaska.
+Some claim Evans cherry’s (aka Bali cherry) origin is from Alberta (Canada), but some research shows they might come from Alaska.
 Nowadays, you can find them in some regions in Canada and America.

-These trees normally have compact sizes, so people grow them mainly for home edible qualities.
-In season, they produce red, round, and fleshy fruit with a similar sour flavor to other sour cherries.
+These trees produce red, round, and fleshy fruit with a similar sour flavor to other sour cherries.
+They normally have compact sizes, so people grow them mainly for homemade edibles.

 Origin: Alberta, Canada (around 1923 or earlier)